hyojin-park-neuro/neureca/news/index.md

 {% include section.html %}

 # 2026
+Invited talk, The BrainLink X-Lab Day - Technology Exchange through Brain Circulation Network.
+Andong, South Korea.
+11-13 November 2026 (upcoming)
+Invited talk, Symposium on the Cognitive and Neural Mechanism of Reading, supported by the Royal Society (organizers: Ole Jensen, Xingshan Li, Yali Pan), Beijing, China.
+Neural Processing of Linguistic Meaning: From Discourse Topics to Iconicity.
+26-27 August 2026. (upcoming)
+Symposium Chair and Talk, BIOMAG 2026 (The 24th International Conference on Biomagnetism), Beijing, China.
+Symposium: Cognitive Insights into Attention and Cross-Modal Integration from Rapid Invisible Frequency Tagging.
+Talk: Enhancing Speech Comprehension via Cross-Modal Integration with Rapid Invisible Frequency Tagging (RIFT).
+23-25 August 2026. (upcoming)
+Invited talk, UST (University of Science & Technology) Global Mentoring Conference, Seoul, South Korea.
+How the Brain Makes Sense of Natural Speech: From rhythmic tracking to meaning extraction and causal enhancement of comprehension.
+21 July 2026.
+Invited talk and Tutoring, OPM-FLUX Toolkit, St. Catherine’s College, University of Oxford.
+13-16 July 2026.
+Invited talk, International Neuropsychological Symposium (INS), Crete, Greece.
+How the Brain Makes Sense of Natural Speech: From rhythmic tracking to meaning extraction and causal enhancement of comprehension.
+22-26 June 2026.
+Elected as a member of the International Neuropsychological Symposium (INS) Meetings.
+Symposium Chair and Talk, Cognitive Neuroscience Society (CNS), Vancouver, Canada.
+Cognitive Insights into Attention and Cross-Modal Integration from Rapid Invisible Frequency Tagging.
+7-10 March 2026.

 - Our [symposium](https://www.cogneurosociety.org/symposia/?sym=81){:target="_blank"} has been accepted in the Cognitive Neuroscience Society (CNS) Meeting in Vancouver (March 7-10, 2026)!

 - We are recruiting research participants in [a fascinating study](https://raw.githubusercontent.com/hyojin-park-neuro/neureca/refs/heads/main/images/projects/project_ug_2025-26_poster.png){:target="_blank"}!